EdinUser/YouTubeLocalHistory/docs/faq.md

 ---

-## 🔄 Sync & Multiple Devices
+## 🔄 Data Management & Multiple Devices

-### Q: Can I sync my history across devices?
+### Q: Can I transfer my history between devices?
-**A:** Yes, if you're using Firefox!
-Enable Firefox Sync in your browser settings, then enable sync in the extension's Settings tab.
+**A:** Yes!
+Use the export/import feature to manually transfer your history between devices.
+There is **no automatic cloud sync** – export/import is the official way to move your data:
+1. Go to Settings tab → Data Management → Export History
+2. Download the JSON file to your computer
+3. On the other device, go to Settings → Import History
+4. Select the JSON file and choose "Merge" or "Replace"

-### Q: How often does sync run by default?
+### Q: How much data can the extension store?
-**A:** By default, the automatic sync interval is approximately every 10 minutes.
-Immediate sync on updates is disabled by default to reduce resource usage.
-You can still trigger manual sync from the Settings tab (Firefox only).
+**A:** Unlimited!
+The hybrid storage system can handle 100,000+ videos and scale to GBs of data, unlike the previous ~50MB limit.

 ### Q: Can I stop saving progress when watching inside playlists?
 **A:** Yes.
 There are two options:
 - **Global:** Enable "Pause history in playlists" in Settings to stop tracking progress during any playlist session.
 - **Per‑playlist:** Use the playlist's **"Ignore videos"** toggle in the Playlists tab to exclude just that playlist.

-### Q: Does sync work with Chrome?
-**A:** Not yet, but we're working on it!
-For now, you can use the export/import feature to transfer your history between devices.

-### Q: How do I enable sync in Firefox?
-**A:**
-1. Enable Firefox Sync in your browser settings
-2. Open the extension popup
-3. Go to Settings tab
-4. Toggle "Enable Sync" on
-5. Your history will automatically sync across your Firefox devices

-### Q: What happens if I don't use a device for a long time?
+### Q: What happens if I run out of storage space?
-**A:** We have a "stale device protection" system:
-- If a device hasn't synced for 29+ days, it's considered "stale"
-- When a stale device comes back online, it will get fresh data from your other devices
-- This prevents old devices from restoring videos you deleted on your active devices
-- Your viewing history stays consistent across all devices, even after long periods offline
+**A:** The extension uses IndexedDB which scales automatically.
+However, if you have extremely large histories (millions of videos), you may want to use the auto-cleanup feature in Settings to remove old entries.

+### Q: Is my data safe during the migration to hybrid storage?
+**A:** Yes!
+The migration process is fail-safe:
+- Data is never deleted until successfully archived in IndexedDB
+- Migration can be resumed if interrupted
+- You can always export your data as backup before updates

 ---